Witch hunt: India

 There is no documented evidence of witch-hunting in India before 1792.

-The earliest evidence of witch-hunts in India can be found in the Santhal witch trials in 1792.
-In the Singhbhum district of the Chhotanagpur division in Company-ruled India, not only were those accused of being witches murdered, but also those related to the accused to ensure that they would not avenge the deaths (Roy Choudhary 1958: 88).
+The earliest evidence of witch-hunts in India can be found in the Santhal Witch Trials in 1792.
+In the Singhbhum District of the Chota Nagpur Division in Company-ruled India, not only were those accused of being witches murdered, but also those related to the accused to ensure that they would not avenge the deaths (Roy Choudhary 1958: 88).
 The Chhotanagpur region was majorly populated by an adivasi population called the Santhals.
 The existence of witches was a belief central to the Santhals.
 Witches were feared and were supposed to be engaged in anti-social activities.
 They were also supposed to have the power to kill people by feeding on their entrails, and causing fevers in cattle among other evils.
 Therefore, according to the adivasi population the cure to their disease and sickness was the elimination of these witches who were seen as the cause.

 The practice of witch-hunt among Santhals was more brutal than that in Europe.
 Unlike Europe, where witches were strangulated before being burnt, the santhals forced them "..to eat human excreta and drink blood before throwing them into the flames."

-The East India Company (EIC) banned the persecution of witches in Gujarat, Rajasthan and Chhotanagpur in the 1840s–1850s.
+The East India Company (EIC) banned the persecution of witches in Gujarat, Rajputana and Chota Nagpur Division in the 1840s–1850s.
 Despite the ban, very few cases were reported as witch-hunting was not seen as a crime.
 The Santhals believed that the ban in fact allowed the activities of witches to flourish.
 Thus, the effect of the ban was contrary to what the EIC had intended.
-During 1857–58, there was a surge in witch-hunting; coinciding during the period of a major rebellion, which has led some scholars to see the resurgence of the activity as a form of resistance to Company rule.
+During 1857–58, there was a surge in witch-hunting; coinciding during the period of the Indian Rebellion of 1857, which has led some scholars to see the resurgence of the activity as a form of resistance to Company rule.